wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (c) are otherwise lawful.

-    (5) A person who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (5) A person who contravenes this section commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     (6) To avoid doubt, this section applies whether---